-Florida woman Miya Marcano still missing, person of interest found dead, authorities say
+Florida woman Miya Marcano still missing, person of interest found dead: authorities

 Armando Manuel Caballero, 27, a person of interest in the case, was found dead at an apartment complex Monday, Mina said.
 It appeared that he took his own life and "had been dead for quite some time," he said.

-Caballero was a maintenance worker at the apartment complex where Marcano also lived and worked in the leasing office.
+Caballero was a maintenance worker at the apartment complex where Marcano lived and worked in the leasing office.

 "He had demonstrated a romantic interest in Miya," Mina said.
 "This was repeatedly rebuffed by Miya."